Cartmel Racecourse

-Cartmel Racecourse is noted as having a four-furlong run-in on the Steeplechase course, the longest in Britain.
-The run in on the Hurdle track is slightly less than 2 furlongs.
+Cartmel Racecourse is about 1 mi round, with six fences, and is noted as having a four-furlong (804 metre) run-in on the Steeplechase course, the longest in Britain.
+The run in on the Hurdle track is slightly less than 2 furlongs (402 metres).
 All winning connections receive a Cartmel Sticky Toffee Pudding to take home.

-The earliest written account of racing at Cartmel dates back to 1856, although it was certainly in action prior to that date.
+The origins of racing at Cartmel are rather obscure, with some stories suggesting that the meeting first started with mule races organised by medieval monks from Cartmel Priory to make their journeys across the sands to Lancaster more interesting.
+There are records of racing for the Innkeepers' Stakes of £15 and the Tradesmen's Stakes of £30 in 1856.
+Hound trailing and foot races were also a part of the programme at that time.
+At the meeting in 1869 there were not enough horses entered for the races, so there was great interest in the human runners, including a T. Dowrie, who won three races.
+In 1875, the foot races were abolished and the meeting held under Grand National Rules.

 The course was supported by local landowners.
-Until World War II it was a very small course featuring primarily amateur jockeys, but in the second half of the 20th century the racing programme was expanded and professionalised.
+Until World War II, it was a very small course featuring primarily amateur jockeys, but in the second half of the 20th century the racing programme was expanded and professionalised.
 Cartmel Racecourse and its surrounding land have long been owned by the Holker Estate, where the Cavendish family still reside.
 Hugh Cavendish became a Director on the Board of Cartmel Racecourse in 1974 and in 1998, bought out the management team to develop it further under the guidance of his allies at Aintree.
 This has seen the course go from strength-to-strength, and it continues to grow in stature and service year-on-year.

 Cartmel was the site of the Gay Future 'coup' in 1974 that involved switching horses before a race and relying on the lack of communications at the course.

 The most popular racehorse at Cartmel in recent seasons is Soul Magic, who has won at the track on seven occasions - prior to the 2014 racing season.